About antibiotic-resistant skin and soft tissue infections

 How quickly will the infection spread?
 Is there anything I can do to stop it getting worse?

-The speed at which an infection spreads depends on many factors, including the type of bacteria causing the infection, how long the infection has been present for, the genetics of the bacteria involved and the health and habits of the person affected.
-The best available advice is to maintain good personal hygiene, never share towels, bedding or personal items like shavers and makeup.
-You should follow the advice of your doctor or clinical specialist, and let them know if you notice any changes in your condition.
+The speed at which an infection spreads depends on many factors.
+This includes: the type of bacteria causing the infection, how long the infection has been present for, the genetics of the bacteria involved and the health and habits of the person affected.
+The best available advice is to maintain good personal hygiene.
+Avoid sharing towels, bedding or personal items like shavers and makeup.
+You should follow the advice of your doctor or clinical specialist.
+You should also let them know if you notice any changes in your condition.

 What do I do if I have a question about antibiotic-resistant infections?

 If your question is about your own health, please contact your GP or medical specialist treating you.
-If you are feeling unwell but the problem is not a medical emergency, call 111 ( or your own local Out Of Hours telephone number) to find out whether you need to attend hospital.
-If you are experiencing a health emergency, you should call 999 or attend your nearest accident and emergency, taking all of your medications with you.
+Or, if you are feeling unwell but the problem is not a medical emergency, call 111 ( or your own local Out Of Hours telephone number).
+You can then find out whether you need to attend hospital.
+If you are experiencing a health emergency, you should call 999 or attend your nearest accident and emergency.
+Remember to take all of your medications with you.

 If you are not seeking medical advice, but would like to talk to someone who understands antibiotic resistance and can help you find more information or provide a listening ear, get in touch with our Patient Support Officer, Arlene.